 The court will have to be satisfied that the move is in the best interest of the child and not merely an act of jeopardizing the child’s relationship with the other parent.
 The child’s age along with his or her relationship with the other parent will be a major consideration, particularly with young children who do not have a concept of time yet.
 In some cases, the court may consider a child mature enough to voice his or her opinion and concerns.

 Relocation of a divorced parent will always be an emotional and complicated issue — regardless of who has child custody.
-Kentucky parents who face this type of dilemma may find the support and guidance on an experienced family law attorney helpful at this difficult time.
-Not only can a lawyer answer questions and explain the options and requirements under family law, he or she may also provide valuable advice and input that may make the process easier.
+Kentucky parents who face this type of dilemma may find the support and guidance on an experienced divorce law attorney helpful at this difficult time.
+Not only can a lawyer answer questions and explain the options and requirements under divorce law, he or she may also provide valuable advice and input that may make the process easier.

 Source: familyreunionusa.org, “A Move Away Parent“, Accessed on Oct.
 6, 2017